The Signal (2014 film): Plot

-Nic, now with the number 2.3.5.41 tattooed on his arm, wakes up in a strange and sterile underground research facility where he is questioned by Dr. Wallace Damon, the head of the "transition group" in charge of helping Nic to cope with his strange situation.
-Damon tells Nic what they encountered near the house was an EBE: an extraterrestrial biological entity.
-Nic remains in a state of disbelief.
-Dr. Damon then shows him footage from Nic's own video camera and pauses where an alien face can be seen peering from behind a tree.
-Nic is taken to his room where he hears Jonah talking to him through a small vent in the wall, saying "(his) body feels weird."
+After finding nothing in the house, Nic and Jonah rush outside when they hear Haley screaming.
+The two black out as Haley is pulled into the air by an unseen force.
+Nic, now with the number 2.3.5.41 tattooed on his arm, wakes up in a strange and sterile underground research facility, where he is questioned by Dr. Wallace Damon (Laurence Fishburne), the head of the "transition group" in helping with his strange situation.
+Nic is not able to move his limbs, even though he is conscious.
+He is limited to moving around in a wheelchair.
+Dr. Damon tells Nic what they encountered near the house was an EBE: an extraterrestrial biological entity.
+Nic remains in disbelief.
+Damon shows footage from Nic's own video camera and pauses once an alien face can be seen.
+As more workers are shown throughout the facility, they can all be seen wearing hazmat suits, including Damon.
+Damon explains that this protection is necessary due to the threat of alien contamination.

+Nic is taken to his room where he hears Jonah talking to him through a small vent in the wall, saying his "body feels weird."
 Nic also notices that his legs, previously weak but functional, are now completely numb.
-When Dr. Damon questions him again, Nic tries to get answers about Haley's condition (who is in a coma at the time), but is unsuccessful.
+When Dr. Damon questions Nic again, Nic tries to get answers about Haley's condition (whom he saw in a coma in one of the rooms at the facility), but to no avail.
 Following an unexplained experiment on a cow in another part of the facility, a security alarm goes off and Nic, along with other personnel, finds large dents with scorch marks running across the walls and no sign of Jonah.

-Nic asks Damon where Jonah went but Damon tells him that Jonah was never recovered from the house.
-Increasingly agitated, Nic tries to break Haley out but is intercepted.
-After being restrained, he is shocked to discover that his legs have been amputated and replaced by prostheses made from alien technology.
-Nic then uses these super-powered limbs to break Haley and himself out of the facility, only to discover they are in the middle of a vast barren desert.
+Nic asks Damon where Jonah went, but Damon says Jonah was "never recovered" from the house.
+Nic tries to break Haley out but is intercepted.
+After Nic is restrained, he's shocked to discover that his legs have been amputated and replaced by prosthetic legs made from alien technology.
+Nic then uses these super-powered limbs to break himself and Haley out of the facility, only to discover they're in the middle of a vast barren desert area.